ianwdunlop/ci-cd-versioning/README.md

 **Remember this is all just code, none of it  is magic.**

+## Some notes on R
+If you look at the R example CI file you will see that it includes package upload to Nexus.
+Gitlab doesn't support R packages yet and we recommend using the [remotes package](https://remotes.r-lib.org/index.html).

 ### License
 This project is licensed under the terms of the Apache 2 license, which can be found in the repository as `LICENSE.txt`